cabal-club/cable-core.js/indexes-sketching.md

       throw it out)
         * example: sending a bunch of post/topic as a response to a channel time range (post/text + post/delete) is incorrect behaviour (?)
-* reverse lookup table: i.e. how we update other views when a post has been deleted (and the hash pointing to it is now irrelevant to index, bc no data)
-    !<hash>!<mono-ts> => "<viewname><separator><viewkey>"
-    (old scheme: !<hash>!<viewname>!<viewkey>! = 1 )
-* hash to binary blob a.k.a. the data store
-    <hash> -> <blob>
-* channel state: map channel name + unique identifier to chstate-related hash
-    * *all* post/join or post/leave by <pubkey>
-        !state!<mono-ts>!<channel>!member!<pubkey> -> <hash>
-    * *all* post/info for nick by <pubkey>
-        !state!<mono-ts>!<channel>!nick!<pubkey> -> <hash>
-    * *all* post/topic for channel, by anyone !state!<mono-ts>!<channel>!topic -> <hash>
-    * q: include convenience method that returns cablegram pointed to by hash, in addition to methods that only return a list of hashes
-    note: this *does* handle the case of answering a historic (give all history you have) channel state req (a prev. iteration did not!)
-* posts: map channel name+time to {post/text, post/delete} hash
-    !chat!text!<channel>!<ts> -> <hash>
-    do secondary topological sort after retrieving posts?
-    q: do full-text index as well? to enable easier search implementation, e.g. but maybe it doesn't matter, to do search we essentially get a window of history, resolve the text and then figure out which of the messages are relevant to return as results. better to have access to the full cablegram because it has more data than just the text.
-* deletions:
-    !chat!delete!<hash> -> 1
-    persist deletions to prevent resyncing deleted posts. remove this entry to enable resyncing the corresponding hash
 * pubkey to hash: map all posts in database made by a specific pubkey !author!<pubkey>!<post_type-id>!<counter> -> <hash>
     - facilitate deleting all posts authored by pubkey